kiennguyen210/Python-Analyze-Customer-Segmentation-Of-SuperStore-Retail-Company/README.md

 | 2 | 12348.0    | 75      | 27        | 1595.64  | 2010-12-16 | -75             | 2010-12-01  | 2 | 2 | 4 | 224 |
 | 3 | 12349.0    | 18      | 73        | 1757.55  | 2011-11-21 | -18             | 2011-11-01  | 4 | 4 | 4 | 444 |
 | 4 | 12350.0    | 310     | 17        | 334.40   | 2011-02-02 | -310            | 2011-02-01  | 1 | 2 | 2 | 122 |

+Dividing the data into 5 parts using the pd.qcut(..., 5) function (quintiles) ensures that **each resulting group contains approximately 20% of the total customers**.
+This creates a meaningful 1-5 scale that is sufficient to differentiate customer behavior while remaining simple enough to apply marketing strategies effectively.

 #### c.
 Merge with Segmentation explanation